julianthome/biofuzz-tk/README.md

 #### String extension

 The BioFuzz toolkit has the capability of extending Strings whose prefix matches a given CFG description.
-This is essential for extending a given string.

 ``` java
 List<BioFuzzParseTree> tLst0 = mgr.buildTrees("1+4*(5+2)/10-4+");